asyncapi/website/pages/docs/concepts/asyncapi-document/adding-channels.md

   s3 --- ch
 ```

+In the above flowchart, messages published to the channel to reach all connected clients, regardless of their server connection.

 Here is an example of how you might specify that a channel is available only on specific servers:

 ```yml